doctrine/DoctrineBundle/Resources/doc/middlewares.rst

 .. _`DBAL documentation`: https://www.doctrine-project.org/projects/doctrine-dbal/en/current/reference/architecture.html#middlewares

 You can also create your own middleware.
-This is an example of a (very) simple middleware that prevent database connection with the root user.
+This is an example of a (very) simple middleware that prevents database connections with the root user.
 The first step is to create the middleware:

 .. code-block:: php